pixelkind/iOS-development/docs/swift.md

 ## Closures

-> Closures are self-contained blocks of functionality that can be passed around and used in your code.
-Closures in Swift are similar to blocks in C and Objective-C and to lambdas in other programming languages.

-> Closures can capture and store references to any constants and variables from the context in which they’re defined.
-This is known as closing over those constants and variables.
-Swift handles all of the memory management of capturing for you.

-> A closure is said to escape a function when the closure is passed as an argument to the function, but is called after the function returns.
-When you declare a function that takes a closure as one of its parameters, you can write @escaping before the parameter’s type to indicate that the closure is allowed to escape.
+Closures are similar to blocks in C and to lambdas in python.
+They are self containing functions that are often used to map or filter, for example.
+You can define yourself if you want to be more explicit and name your parameters or if you want to use the default shorthand: `$0` for the first parameter, and so on...

 ```Swift
 let emojis = ["🐹", "🥳", "🍰", "🦆"]